DevinNorgarb/ha-openwrt-mqtt/README.md

 Uses Home Assistant's MQTT REST API endpoint to publish messages.

 **Advantages:**
-- âœ… No direct MQTT broker access needed from router
+- No direct MQTT broker access needed from router
-- âœ… Uses Home Assistant as a proxy to MQTT
+- Uses Home Assistant as a proxy to MQTT
-- âœ… Useful when MQTT broker is not directly accessible
+- Useful when MQTT broker is not directly accessible

 **Requirements:**
 - Home Assistant accessible from OpenWrt router